AmnaMubarak/Mock_ML_Prediction/README.md

 - **Health Check**: A root endpoint (`/`) provides basic application health status

 This architecture allows for high throughput by processing prediction requests asynchronously, which is particularly valuable for ML models with longer inference times.

+## Suggested Project Names

+Here are some more descriptive names for this project:

+1. **PredictFlow** - Emphasizes the streamlined workflow for predictions
+2. **AsyncML** - Highlights the asynchronous ML prediction capability
+3. **PredictQueue** - Focuses on the queuing system for prediction requests
+4. **InferenceAPI** - Describes the core ML inference functionality
+5. **MLServeAsync** - Combines ML serving with asynchronous processing
+6. **PredictorX** - Modern name for a flexible prediction service
+7. **FlexPredict** - Emphasizes flexibility in handling prediction requests
+8. **InferenceHub** - Positions the service as a central hub for ML inferences

 ## Getting Started